-With the election now upon us, many seniors will be casting their vote for the first time.
+With the election season coming to a close, many seniors celebrated casting their vote for the first time.
 Some couldn’t care less about politics while others like Gavin Zinnert and Jack Levin are more invested.
 With the media mainly focusing on the extremes of both sides, many wonder what the average member of each party actually believes.
 Zinnert is a member of the Young Republicans club while Levin is a Young Democrat.
 The two disagree on a plethora of issues but their views have more in common than you might think.
 While it’s common to see fear mongering about how the other side wants to destroy the nation, most people want the same things for our nation.
 They just disagree on methods of getting there.

 Influences